vsajip/python-gnupg/docs/index.rst

 ============

-The distribution includes a test harness, ``test_gnupg.py``, which contains unit tests (with integrated doctests) covering the functionality described above.
+The distribution includes a test harness, ``test_gnupg.py``, which contains unit tests covering the functionality described above.
 You can invoke ``test_gnupg.py`` with one or more optional command-line arguments.
 If no arguments are provided, all tests are run.
-If arguments are provided, they collectively determine which of the tests will be run:
+If arguments are provided, they collectively determine which of the tests will be

-doc
-    Run doctests only (they cover most of the functionality of the module) crypt
+run:

+import
+    Run tests relating to key import crypt
     Run tests relating to encryption and decryption sign